Raise your hand if you want to have glutes of steel!

 1. Squats or squats

-It is one of the most popular due to its effectiveness and because it impacts the buttocks, legs and even abs.
+It is one of the most popular due to its effectiveness and because it impacts the glutes, legs and even abdominals.

 Do full squats because a wider stance hits your butt even more.
-Squat deep to work harder.
+Squat deeply so you work harder.

 Studies show that squatting with relatively heavy weights and a wide stance increases activation in the quadriceps and glutes.